sequenceiq/hadoop-cloud-scripts/README.md

-hadoop-cloud-scripts
+Hadoop in the Cloud scripts
 ====================

-Helper scripts to provision Hadoop in the cloud
+Helper scripts to provision Hadoop in the cloud.